factmint/Charts/README.md

 First, clone this repository with `git clone https://github.com/factmint/Charts.git`.
 Then navigate to `/api` and run `npm install`.

-To see running examples, navigate to the directory of a given plugin in the terminal and run `npm install && grunt serve` e.g.
+To see running examples, navigate to the directory of a given plugin in the terminal and run `grunt install` (if you haven't already), then ` grunt serve` e.g.

 ```
 cd choropleth-uk-constituencies
+grunt install
-npm install && grunt serve
+grunt serve
 ```

 If the plugin was not built using API 2.x then You will also need to run `bower install` before running `grunt serve`.